Uniqueness of the Cauchy datum for the tempered-in-time response and conductivity operator of a plasma: Introduction

-We are mainly interested in the propagation of linear plasma waves for which a linearized collision-less models $C_\species =0$ suffice.
-(The relevant time-scale is much shorter than that of collisions).
-At high temperatures relativistic effects have to be accounted for (at least for the electrons) and thus the linearized relativistic Vlasov-Maxwell system is the physically appropriate model for such applications.
-Simpler models such as the linearized non-relativistic Vlasov-Maxwell or Vlasov-Poisson systems, even in reduced dimension $d<3$, are also interesting for basic plasma theory.
-It is however worth starting from an overview of the mathematical results for the full non-linear system, in order to understand the expected regularity of the distribution functions and electromagnetic field.
+It is however worth starting from an overview of the mathematical results for the non-linear models, in order to understand the expected regularity of the distribution functions and the electromagnetic field.
 The mathematical works on such a large class of models focus in particular on the associated Cauchy problem \cite[and references therein]{Glassey1996, DiPerna1988, Lions1991}.